About Houston Office Space

-Houston is a very big city.
+Houston is a very big city, and Boxer Property has Houston office space throughout the area.
 Houston is the 4th largest city in the United States, and the biggest city in Texas, which means a diversity of commercial real estate options.
 But unlike Dallas, Houston feels more like a cluster of small towns due to its distinctively unique communities.

 Incorporated in 1837, Houston was founded by the Allen brothers who arrived from New York with a dream of starting a city.
 They initially named it Allen’s Landing, but decided to name it after Sam Houston, a war hero and President of the Republic of Texas at the time the city was incorporated.
 Houston’s location on the water, at what was to become the deepwater Port of Houston, quickly made it a transportation hub and trading center.
 More international freight moves through the Houston port than any other port in the U.S., and it is the second largest port for domestic tonnage.

 The discovery of oil at the Spindletop field near Beaumont in 1901 turned Houston into a boomtown.
 After several cycles of boom and bust in the oilfields in the 1980’s and 1990’s, Houston began to diversify its economy to include other industries.
 Today Houston businesses include manufacturing, industrial, energy, chemical, healthcare, transportation and aerospace industries.

 Traffic, freeways, apartment buildings and lots of humidity seem to be Houston’s defining qualities, except the city has a little something for everyone no matter who they are or what they like to do.
 And it has some of the strangest and most interesting things anywhere around, many of which are hidden treasures that the native Houstonians keep to themselves, which is why they love Houston.